roytang/blog/content/notes/2017/03/839290352607494144/index.md

   url: https://twitter.com/roytang/statuses/839290352607494144/
 ---

-RT [@berkun](https://twitter.com/berkun/): 1.
-The main reason people give up on their ideas is they underestimate the effort gap: the time it will take to go from idea to…
+1. The main reason people give up on their ideas is they underestimate the effort gap: the time it will take to go from idea to fruition